-But one person in six becomes seriously ill and can develop breathing difficulties.
+But one person in six becomes seriously ill.

-The ventilator also has a humidifier, which adds heat and moisture to the medical air so it matches the patient's body temperature.
+The ventilator also has a humidifier, which adds heat and moisture to the air supply so it matches the patient's body temperature.

 Patients are given medication to relax the respiratory muscles so their breathing can be fully regulated by the machine.

-People with milder symptoms may be given ventilation using facemasks, nasal masks or mouthpieces which allow pressurised air or mixtures of gases to be pushed into the lungs.
+People with milder symptoms may be given ventilation using facemasks, nasal masks or mouthpieces which allow air or an oxygen mixture to be pushed into the lungs.

-Early reports from Lombardy in northern Italy suggest about 50% of patients given CPAP have avoided the need for invasive mechanical ventilation.
+Early reports from Lombardy in northern Italy suggest about 50% of patients given CPAP have avoided the need for full mechanical ventilation.

-Hoods, where pressurised oxygen is pumped in via a valve, are also being commonly used to treat Covid-19 patients, partly because they reduce the risk of airborne transmission of the virus from droplets in the breath.
+A type of CPAP ventilation using a hood, where pressurised oxygen is pumped in via a valve, reduces the risk of airborne transmission of the virus.

-Dr Shondipon Laha, from the Intensive Care Society, told the BBC most patients with Covid-19 would not need a mechanical ventilator and could be treated at home or with supplementary oxygen.
+However Dr Shondipon Laha, from the Intensive Care Society, told the BBC that unless they become seriously ill, most patients with Covid-19 would not need a mechanical ventilator and could be treated at home or with supplementary oxygen.

-Another issue, Dr Laha explained, was having enough of the right staff in place to manage all the ventilators expected to be needed.
+Another issue, Dr Laha explained, was having enough trained staff to operate the ventilators correctly.